9 best onboarding practices you’ll wish you knew sooner

 Take a page out of five-star customer service training and insert some hospitality into your onboarding practices checklist.
 The "wow" factor is often used to describe what distinguishes five-star customer service.

-So, what makes a new employee go “wow”?
-How about having the new employee’s favorite morning drink ready to go on their desk?
+So, what makes a new employee go "wow"?
+Having their favorite morning drink ready to go on their desk.
 Perhaps a bowl of their favorite candy.
-How about going out to lunch at their favorite restaurant or providing their favorite type of cuisine?
+Going out to lunch at their favorite restaurant or providing their favorite type of cuisine.

 It doesn't take a lot of extra preparation on HR's part — just a little sleuthing around — and it can bring an unexpected personal touch to the onboarding process.